“6. Stake Leadership,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 Teach ward Relief Society presidents the principles of ministering and caring for those in need.
 Help them understand their role in helping bishops with temporal and self-reliance matters.

-Strengthen young single adult sisters in the stake.
-If the stake has a young single adult committee, a member of the presidency serves on it (see 14.3.2).
+Strengthen single adult sisters in the stake.
+If the stake has a young single adult committee, a member of the presidency serves on it.
+The same is true if the stake has a single adult committee.
+(See 188.8.131.52.)

 Coordinate stake Relief Society efforts during emergencies.